 - Act 2 (Desert Warriors): Melee fighters that can equip the various two handed spears, javelins and polearms and use the Jab skill.
 They also come with an aura that varies based on the difficulty and their specialisation that makes them the best D2 merc for the vast majority of situations.
 Aura options are Prayer, Thorns, Defiance, Holy Freeze, Blessed Aim and Might.

-- Act 3 (Iron Wolves): Offering a spell caster option to Diablo 2 mercenaries the iron wolves specialise in fire (inferno and fireball), cold (glacial spike, ice blast and frozen armour) and lightning (charged bolt and lightning bolt).
+- Act 3 (Iron Wolves): Offering a spell caster option to Diablo 2 mercenaries the iron wolves specialise in fire (inferno (or firebolt in D2R), fireball and enchant in D2R), cold (glacial spike, ice blast and frozen armour (or chilling armour in D2R)) and lightning (charged bolt, lightning bolt and static field in D2R).
 They can use shields and swords although rarely melee attack.

 - Act 4 (N/A): There are no Act 4 mercenaries in Diablo 2.

 - Act 5 (Barbarians): Allowing players to hire mighty melee warriors that can be equipped with Barbarian helms paired with a single sword.
 They come with Bash and Stun as abilities and are sometimes favoured for specific Diablo 2 builds due to runewords they can equip and their better survivability.
 In D2R these mercenaries now benefit from +Barbarian skill bonuses and are split between a dual wielding and two-handed variant that offer different specialties in skills.
 For dual wielding they have access to frenzy, taunt and iron skin abilities while the two-handed hire has bash, stun and battle cry.